Munchy907/pkm-bot-methods/README.md

 Replay (proof of concept)

 Replay Command:
-You give it the showdown replay link and it will output a formatted message of the two players that battled in the format player_1 vs player_2 (newline) replay_link
+You give it the showdown replay link and it will output a formatted message of the two players that battled in the format: player_1 vs player_2 (newline) replay_link